open-telemetry/opentelemetry-network/README.md

 The flowmill collector needs to know a few things in order to connect to otel-col's receiver as its intake.
-The difference between connecting to the standard Flowmill intake vs connecting to otel-col's receiver is the intake encoding.
+The difference between connecting to the standard intake vs connecting to otel-col's receiver is the intake encoding.
 For otel-col's receiver the encoding must be set to `otlp_log`.

 Intake settings are controlled by environment variables set on Flowmill Collector's container (e.g.: can be set with `docker`'s --env command line